-The Outer Banks is well-known for a lot of reasons and many of them revolve around the wind, such as the famous first flight and the wind turbines found throughout the area.
-The first wind turbine on the OBX was installed at Outer Banks Brewing Station after a tedious five-year process to gain approval for the structure.
-In 2008, the Outer Banks Brewing Station became the first wind-powered establishment on the OBX, as well as the first wind-powered pub in the United States.
-Originally intended to be a conversation piece about renewable energy, the wind turbine has received national recognition and turned out to be a positive influence on the greater Outer Banks area.
-Several more wind turbines were installed on the Outer Banks, most notably one at Jockey’s Ridge State Park and three on Jennette’s Pier.
-How it Started The wind turbine is a big part of Outer Banks Brewing Station’s story, but let’s start at the beginning.
-In 1992, owners Eric Reece and Aubrey Davis came up with the idea for the restaurant and brewery when they were in the Peace Corps together in Thailand.
-Eric began brewing beer in California in the early to mid-’90s.
-He moved to the Outer Banks in 1997 with his wife, Tina Mackenzie, who is the restaurant’s baker.
-Aubrey grew up in mainland North Carolina and had the idea to start the brewery on the Outer Banks.
-Both Eric and Aubrey feel that they continue to try new things and embrace change at the brewery and restaurant.
-The food, beer, and music at Outer Banks Brewing Station have all evolved throughout the years.
-However, if you’ve visited the establishment over the years, you may recognize the same faces working there year after year, as several members of their staff have worked there for many years.
-Eric and Aubrey had the goal of creating an independent restaurant that was also heavily involved in the community Now, Outer Banks Brewing Station is not only known for their beer, food, and music venue, but also for their involvement in the local OBX community.
-The restaurant and its backyard have hosted numerous benefits for people in the Outer Banks community.
-Around 25 community events are held each year at the Outer Banks Brewing Station, and they are very involved with the Surfrider Foundation and beach clean-ups.
+Last updated on January 18th, 2021 The Outer Banks is known for a lot of things, many of them revolving around the wind, like the famous first flight and wind turbines found around the area.
+The first wind turbine on the Outer Banks was installed at Outer Banks Brewing Station after a long five-year process of gaining approval for the structure.
+In 2008, the Outer Banks Brewing Station became the first wind-powered establishment on the Outer Banks, and the first wind-powered pub in the U.S. It was originally intended to be a conversation starter about renewable energy, but the wind turbine received national recognition, and ended up being a positive influence on the entire Outer Banks.
+Several more wind turbines were installed on the OBX, including one at Jockey’s Ridge State Park and 3 on Jennette’s Pier in Nags Head.
+The Start The wind turbine is a large part of Outer Banks Brewing Station’s story, but we’ll start at the beginning.
+In 1992, OBBS owners Eric Reece and Aubrey Davis had the idea for the restaurant and brewery when they were together in the Peace Corps in Thailand.
+Eric started brewing beer in California in the early to mid-1990s.
+Eric moved to the Outer Banks in 1997 with Tina Mackenzie, his wife, who is the baker at the restaurant.
+Aubrey grew up in mainland North Carolina, and he had the idea to start the brewery on the Outer Banks.
+Eric and Aubrey both feel that they continue to try new things and embrace change at the restaurant and brewery.
+The food, beer, and music at Outer Banks Brewing Station have evolved over the years.
+If you’ve visited the establishment throughout the years, you may recognize some of the same faces working there year after year, as several staff members have worked there for a long time.
+Eric and Aubrey had the goal of creating a restaurant that was also very involved in the community.
+Outer Banks Brewing Station is not only known for its beer, food, and music venue, but also for its involvement in the local Outer Banks community.
+The restaurant and its backyard have hosted many benefits for different people in the OBX community.
+About 25 community events are held every year at the Outer Banks Brewing Station, and the pub is very involved with the Surfrider Foundation and beach clean-ups.
 “Being part of the community is always what we have tried to become, and I feel that we have achieved that.”
-The Beer Outer Banks Brewing Station’s beer selection is constantly changing.
-Eric works closely with the brewer in keeping it fresh by continually changing the beer offerings.
-They offer just one of their house-made brews year-round: Olsch, which is a Kolsch style beer.
-At any given time, their house-made beer menu can include wheat beer, brown ale, Saison, stout, and/or seasonal beers, such as Oktoberfest.
-During the summer this year, they brewed their very first Perry, a gluten-free hard cider made with muscadine grapes, which grow on their backyard fence, and peaches.
-Not a beer drinker?
-Outer Banks Brewing Station also makes their own soda.
+Outer Banks Brewing Station Beer Outer Banks Brewing Station’s beer selection is constantly rotating.
+Eric works very closely with the head brewer, keeping the beer selection fresh by continually changing.
+They offer just one of their house-made brews all year-round: Olsch, which is a Kolsch style beer.
+At any time, their house-made beer menu will include wheat beer, brown ale, Saison, stout, and/or seasonal beers, such as Oktoberfest.
+During the summer of 2020, they brewed their first Perry, a gluten-free hard cider made using muscadine grapes, which grow on the fence in their backyard, and peaches.
+Don’t drink beer?
+Outer Banks Brewing Station makes their own soda.
 Choose from root beer, ginger beer, or orange creamsicle. ”I think at this point the Beer Church here, is integrated into Outer Banks lore.”
-From Pasture to Plate The chef and the brewer at Outer Banks Brewing Station work closely together to use their beer in the food and vice versa.
-The chef may use smoke malt in certain foods and prepare foods that pair well with the beers that are currently on tap.
-When beer is made, there is a grain by-product is created in the process.
-Outer Banks Brewing Station gives the grain by-product to a fifth-generation farmer in Elizabeth City, NC, who feeds it to his cattle.
+From Pasture to Plate The chef and the brewer at Outer Banks Brewing Station work closely together to use the beer in the food and vice versa.
+The chef may choose to use smoke malt in certain foods and prepare foods that can pair well with the beers currently on tap.
+When beer is made, there is a grain by-product created in the process.
+OBBS gives the grain by-product to a fifth-generation farmer in Elizabeth City, NC, who feeds it to his cattle.
 The Outer Banks Brewing Station then purchases the beef, by the entire cow, to serve at the restaurant.
-The menu includes creative and traditional dishes, and there are a variety of options for vegetarians and children.
+The menu includes traditional and creative dishes, and there are a variety of options for children and vegetarians.
 “We try to have that connection to food that many people have lost.”
-Live Music Scene The music scene at Outer Banks Brewing Station evolved organically – they did not start the brewery and restaurant with intentions of being a nightclub.
-They carefully selected the genres of music, for example, back in 2002, they hosted a jazz fusion group with a live DJ when nearby venues were offering party rock and covers.
+The Live Music Scene The music scene at Outer Banks Brewing Station evolved organically, as they did not open the brewery and restaurant with intentions of being a nightclub.
+The genres of music were carefully selected, for example, back in 2002, they hosted a jazz fusion group with a live DJ when nearby places were offering party rock and covers.
 Bands with different styles of music have graced the stage at the Outer Banks Brewing Station.
-The Backyard has also hosted its share of bands or solo acoustic gigs.
-The Backyard What began as a space for the first wind turbine on the OBX has evolved into a family-friendly area, perfect for playing and relaxing with friends while enjoying live music.
-The backyard is completely fenced, with a gate to the parking lot and a door to the restaurant.
-Parents can enjoy their beverage at the picnic tables while keeping an eye on the kids playing in the yard or on the giant pirate ship playset nearby.
-Outer Banks Brewing Station’s COVID Response Outer Banks Brewing Station is operating at 50% capacity, as well as checking in all patrons at the door before allowing entry into the restaurant.
-The restaurant is spacious, so they were able to easily space tables out.
-Stools at the bar have been reduced and glass barriers have been installed to separate the booth tables.
-Takeout and curbside pickup are currently available as well.
-The backyard is more popular than ever, as more events are being hosted outdoors.
+The Backyard has also hosted a fair share of bands or solo acoustic gigs.
+The Backyard What began as a unique space for the first wind turbine on the OBX has evolved into a family-friendly area, great for playing and relaxing with friends while enjoying live music.
+The backyard is fenced, with a gate to the parking lot and a door into the restaurant.
+Parents can enjoy a beverage at the picnic tables while watching the kids playing in the yard or on the big pirate ship playset nearby.
+Outer Banks Brewing Station’s COVID Response Outer Banks Brewing Station currently operates at 50% capacity, and they check in all patrons at the door before allowing entry to the restaurant.
+The restaurant is spacious, so they are able to easily space out tables.
+Stools at the bar have been reduced and glass barriers have been installed to separate booth tables.
+Takeout and curbside pickup are currently available.
+The backyard is more popular than ever before, as more events are being hosted outside.
 Outdoor seating in the backyard was already socially distanced.
 Check Out Local OBX Art Galleries Check out some of the Outer Banks’ unique art galleries while working up your appetite.
 Gallery Row, located just a few miles south of Outer Banks Brewing Station, has amazing local art and souvenirs.
 While you are exploring Gallery Row, be sure to stop by one of our favorites, Seaside Art Gallery.